Kankō Ainu: Ainu Tourism Industry

-The Meiji government had expected Ainu citizens to change their identity into Japanese to get ethnic together.
+The Meiji government had expected Ainu citizens to change their identity into Japanese to get ethnic recognition.
 As a result, Ainu people had difficulty in passing their unique custom to the next generation.
 Ainu culture such as songs and dancing had been devastated in the mid-1930s.
 While suffering more from poverty, some Ainu people tried to survive with tourism against this complication.
-In the 1930s, they started to show their dancing and music for tourists from the mainland, instead of declining dancing and songs as ethnic.
-They adjusted their cultural and ritual dancing and singing for tourists to earn money.
+In the 1930s, they adjusted their ritual dancing and singing in order to appeal to tourists and earn money.